View original blog post HERE by Erin Cogswell.

 5. What does the average PTK member look like?

 Look in the mirror — YOU are the average PTK member.
 Our members span ages, ethnicities, income levels, majors, and career goals.
 They are parents, veterans, first-generation college students, online learners, and GED recipients.
 They’ve been homeschooled.
 They’ve been homeless.
 They’re still in high school.
 They’re the oldest students in the classroom.
 They’re returning to college for yet another certificate or degree.
 We even offer membership to incarcerated students who are seeking a second chance in life – Phi Theta Kappa doesn't hinder anyone from that.

 The average GPA of a PTK member is 3.78.
 The average age is 29.
-The Top 5 majors are Pre-Nursing Studies, Business Management and Marketing, Public Health, Liberal Arts and Sciences/General Studies, and Education.
+The Top 5 majors are Pre-Nursing Studies, Business Management, and Marketing, Public Health, Liberal Arts and Sciences/General Studies, and Education.

 Picture a college student, and you’ll be picturing a PTK member.